happyhavoc/th06/README.md

 If you wish to help us in our Reverse Engineering effort, please contact
 @roblabla on discord so we can give you an account on the Ghidra Server.

+# Credits

+We would like to extend our thanks to the following individuals for their invaluable contributions:

+- @EstexNT for porting the [`var_order` pragma](scripts/pragma_var_order.cpp) to
+  MSVC7.

 [th06-re]: https://github.com/happyhavoc/th06-re